Popular in | December |

 The most popular airlines flying from New York to Newfoundland and Labrador are Turkish Airlines, LOT and Lufthansa.

-The cheapest airlines flying from New York to Newfoundland and Labrador are KLM, LOT and ITA Airways.
+The cheapest airlines flying from New York to Newfoundland and Labrador are Air Canada, Porter Airlines and United Airlines.

 In terms of precipitation, rainfall in Newfoundland and Labrador ranges from 3.6 - 6.5 inches per month.
 December is typically the wettest month, when rainfall can reach 6.5 in.
 July is typically the driest time to visit Newfoundland and Labrador when rainfall is around 3.6 in.